RCA's official session logs incorrectly list

 Joe Babcock) to add their vocals to the missing

-Remixed versions of Mama Liked The Roses and
+Remixed versions of Mama Liked The Roses,

 The bell intro of Mama Liked the Roses